DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/01_PrimerPPAppScenario.md

 * The red boxes in the picture mark environment and user

   You will get this information from us before the hackathon starts.
 It includes:
-  * URL for environment: https://make.powerapps.com/environments/<your environment id>/home
+  * URL for environment: https://make.powerapps.com/environments/[your environment id]/home
   * User: Make sure you are always logged in with that user.
-The user IS NOT your capgemini EMail account.
+The user IS NOT your capgemini E-Mail account.
   * User credentials: Use the password that is provided by us.

 * On the left hand side you have the main navigation that allows you to reach Dataverse, Power Apps and solutions.